Universality class of a spinor Bose-Einstein condensate far from equilibrium: Methods

 Here, the matrix elements are given by $a = -\frac{1}{2} \nabla^{2}_{\perp} + V - \mu + 2 c_{0} \abs{\Psi_{0}}^2$, $b = c_{0}(\Psi_{0})^2$, $c = -\frac{1}{2} \nabla^{2}_{\perp} + V_{{\rm trap}} - \mu + q$ and $d = c_2 (\Psi_{0})^2$ with $\mu$ being the system's chemical potential.
-Having at hand the eigenmodes $\{ U^{j}_{m_{F}}, V^{j}_{m_{F}} \}$ and eigenvalues $\Omega^{j}$, it is possible to express the noise field in the form $\delta_{m_{F}} = \sum_{j > 0}^{} U^{j}_{m_{F}} \beta^{j}_{m_F} + (V^{j}_{m_{F}})^{*} (\beta^{j}_{m_F})^* $, i.e. decomposing it in terms of the low-lying collective modes of the initial state which are weighted by the random valued coefficients $\beta^{j}_{m_{F}}$.
+Having at hand the eigenmodes $\{ U^{j}_{m_{z}}, V^{j}_{m_{z}} \}$ and eigenvalues $\Omega^{j}$, it is possible to express the noise field in the form $\delta_{m_{z}} = \sum_{j > 0}^{} U^{j}_{m_{z}} \beta^{j}_{m_z} + (V^{j}_{m_{z}})^{*} (\beta^{j}_{m_z})^* $, i.e. decomposing it in terms of the low-lying collective modes of the initial state which are weighted by the random valued coefficients $\beta^{j}_{m_{z}}$.
 These coefficients are generated as

 where $x_{j}$ and $y_{j}$ are random values taken from a normally distributed Gaussian distribution characterized by zero mean and unit variance, while $\bar{n}_j = (e^{\Omega^{j} \hbar/(K_{B}T)}-1)^{-1}$ denotes the mean thermal occupation of BEC at temperature $T$.
 Notice also that the constant $1/2$ factor appearing in Eq.~\eqref{N_1} stems from the vacuum noise.
-In this sense, the initial state of the system comprises of a condensate with thermal excitations in the $m_{F} = 0$ and only vacuum noise in the $m_{F} = \pm 1$ components.
+In this sense, the initial state of the system comprises of a condensate with thermal excitations in the $m_{z} = 0$ and only vacuum noise in the $m_{z} = \pm 1$ components.
+In the experiment, the initial thermal fraction detected was less than $5\%$.
+To take this into account, within our simulations, we use $T=35$~nK as the system temperature for which the average thermal fraction is approximately $4\%$ of the total atom number.
+We remark that the number of thermal atoms corresponds to $N_{T}=\int dr [\sum_{j}\{ [(U_{m_z=0}^{j})^2 + (V_{m_z=0}^{j})^2]\bar{n}_{j}+ (V_{m_z=0}^{j})^2\}]$, see also Ref.~\cite{Blakie2008} for the relation of thermal fraction and temperature of the condensate.
+It is worth mentioning that within our simulations we have also explored the effect of varying initial temperatures but ensuring that the thermal fraction remains below $6\%$, as per the experimental conditions.
+Interestingly, we found that such temperature variations have no discernible impact on the coarsening dynamics.

-In order to render the observables of interest independent of the presence of the above-discussed noise terms we employ multiple realizations, e.g. for a specific quench, and afterwards perform an averaging.
-Typical samples leading to a converged behavior of the observables consist of 500 different realizations.